Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 "The services of local authorities impact the everyday lives of the public, be it residents or those involved in commercial activities," she said.

-Normah said that Mampu, which comes under the Prime Minister's Department, had made the 24 questions as simple as possible for the people to provide feedback on their experiences when dealing with local authorities.
+Normah said that Mampu, which comes under the Prime Minister's Department, had made the 24 survey questions as simple as possible for the people to provide feedback on their experiences when dealing with local authorities.

-She said the would cover the areas of office environment, counter service, services provided by the local authority, complaint management, website and telephone call management.
-The would also enable the public to provide suggestions on ways of improving the services of their respective local authorities.
+She said the survey would cover the areas of office environment, counter service, services provided by the local authority, complaint management, website and telephone call management.
+The survey would also enable the public to provide suggestions on ways of improving the services of their respective local authorities.

 The forms could be assessed via the Government's official portal myGovernment at www.gov.my, under the quick links -local authority feedback.